Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/5-manage-pdf-documents-with-pypdf4.md

 	> Cameron: Does each file need to be closed as well?

-1. Now find a folder on your hard disk that holds several PDFs (they don't have to be in the folder itself; they can be in subfolders, too) and execute the following command, replacing PATH with the path to the folder containing the PDFs:
+1. Now find a folder on your hard disk that holds several PDFs (they don't have to be in the folder itself; they can be in subfolders, too) and execute the following command, replacing PATH with the path to the folder:

 	```bash
 	python count-pages PATH